brillout/goldpage/plugins/vue/readme.md

 $ npm install @ssr-coin/vue
 ~~~

-The `ssr-coin/vue` plugin is automatically loaded.
+The plugin is automatically loaded and
+the `view` property of your page configs will now be rendered with Vue.

 ### Example